AswathiPJ/simple_portfolio_app-flutter/README.md

-- This project is a starting point for my app development career.
+- This project is a simple portfolio app.
 - I could build this project as part of Tinkerhud cod(H)er program.